Wednesday, 22 December 2010

 Now as we also saw in the first part of this article, James has no use for “the friendly ghost” who in legends delivers warnings or reveals secrets.
 And neither did he have much truck with the neat resolutions usually found in folklore – his ghost’s origins are often nebulous.
 Nor do we receive a conclusion where the spirit is laid to rest – an increasingly common feature the further back into history one traces the ghost story.

-But while he may have jettisoned the Middles Ages theology that underpins many tales of haunting from this period, with the troublesome spirits being souls trapped in Purgatory and requiring prayers and Christian burial in order to go on to their eternal rest, other elements he has retained.
+For while he may have jettisoned the theology of the Middle Ages that underpins many tales of haunting from this period - with the troublesome spirits being souls trapped in Purgatory and requiring prayers and Christian burial in order to go on to their eternal rest - other elements he has retained.
 For example, as can be seen in Twelve Medieval Ghost Stories, the medieval phantom was prone to shape shifting, appearing in a variety of baffling forms rather than the stereotypical ethereal apparition.
 Clearly the stories in our second mooted category – human ghosts appearing in non human formats – are drawing from this protean aspect of the spectres detailed in medieval manuscripts.
-(Further discussion of the influence of medieval ghost stories in James work may be found in this excellent article at the Ghosts & Scholars website).
+(Further discussion of the influence of medieval ghost stories in James's work may be found in this excellent article at the Ghosts & Scholars website).

 However the strongest connection is his ghosts’ antipathy toward the living which has an obvious precedent in the lore of the English revenant and the Scandinavian draugr.
 But in addition to the disposition towards physical violence and general spite towards the living, we do have bona fide appearances of revenants in his stories.